 Writing a good proposal is an important part of being a successful researcher.
 The Thesis Proposal (Preliminary Exam) is viewed as an important milestone that helps students develop this skill.
 The Ph.D. student writes a proposal that is submitted to the Ph.D. committee prior to the exam.
 The Thesis Proposal presentation gives the Ph.D. committee a formal opportunity to evaluate the research progress and goals of the student.
 Thus, the two main purposes of the Preliminary Exam are to develop proposal writing skills and to obtain feedback on the research plan from the Ph.D. committee.

 - The Thesis Proposal presentation (Preliminary Exam) should be held within a year or two of passing the Qualifying Exam.
 It may be taken no later than five semesters after passing the Qualifying Exam.
-Effective Fall 2012 term, all students must now be registered for the term in which the Prelim Exam occurs.
+All students must be registered for the term in which the Prelim Exam occurs.

-- All Ph.D. candidates whose native language is not English, regardless of US citizenship, must pass the TSE(passing score is 50), the SPEAK(passing score is 50), the TOEFL iBT-speaking subsection(passing scores is 24), the IELTS-speaking subsection(passing score is 8), or the EPI Exam (passing score is 5) administered by the university, prior to attempting the Preliminary Exam.
+- All Ph.D. candidates whose native language is not English, regardless of US citizenship, must pass the TOEFL iBT-speaking subsection(passing scores is 24), the IELTS-speaking subsection(passing score is 8), or the EPI Exam (passing score is 5) administered by the university, prior to attempting the Preliminary Exam.
 For students who have entered the program fall 2011 and foward must complete this requirement before attempting the Qualifying Exam.

 - The Thesis Proposal must be submitted to the Ph.D. committee at least three weeks prior to the exam.
 This gives the committee sufficient time to carefully read the proposal and evaluate the ideas.
 Failure to submit the proposal on time may result in having to reschedule the exam.

-Contact Maggie Metzger Chappell (or at 333-3527) in the Academic Office with any questions.
+Contact Jennifer Comstock (or at 333-4730) in the Academic Office with any questions.

 Guidance on How to Write the Proposal